 Sales activities predominantly focus on new business acquisition.
 If you enjoy the hunt, but are indiscriminately chasing after any and everything that “looks” like a lead, it is time to be more professionally discerning.
 Focus your skills on clients who are well worth your effort.
 Otherwise, you short-sell yourself.
 Consequently, you never have the time to develop sales and subject-matter expertise.

 However, if your expertise and interest are laser-focused on retaining customers after they are won (my own self-discovery), your sweet spot resides in a customer success and/or customer experience function within your own organization or a new organization.

-Here’s my confession as a recovered sales hoop jumper.
-I was the person who was called in to put on my sales hazmat suit.
-As a customer retention expert, I cleaned up all sorts of first-sales toxic messes when it came time to renew and retain their underserved customers.
-Consequently, I was the sales team master because – even at the initial sale – I focused all my clients on success strategies for sustaining their businesses.
+Gradually, I became the go-to expert called in to put on my sales hazmat suit.
+As a customer retention expert, I cleaned up all sorts of sales toxic messes encountered by sales people when it was time to renew and retain their underserved customers.
+Consequently, I was the sales team master because – even at the initial sale – I focused all my clients on success strategies for sustaining their businesses, post-sale.
 Do I need to tell you what my customer retention rates were?
-Especially during the global financial meltdown between 2001-2010?
+And my cross-sell and upsell track record?

 Understand that driving revenue is part of everyone’s job function, whether stated of not.
 Having sales experience is a plus on your resume.
 How you leverage your sales experience is up to you.
 With a little bit of help from me. 🙂 Are you ready?

 Will you move on and jump through yet another sales hoop?
 Or will you fine-tune your sales skills and apply them to where they are needed most?
 And with an employer who truly values your expertise within their business and human capital strategy.